 Our secure Wi-Fi encrypted network requires you to use your network username and password to connect.
-Your device must be using Windows 7 Service Pack 1, Windows 8.1 or Windows 10.
-For smart devices, the latest IOS and Android should be used.

 Since the campus operates a highly secure encrypted network it does not function like a home network or “open” network such as Starbucks or McDonalds.